magronp/bsrnn/README.md

 &nbsp;

 This repository is an unofficial implementation of the [BSRNN](https://arxiv.org/pdf/2209.15174.pdf) model for music separation.
-It accompanies our [replication study](https://arxiv.org/abs/2603.09187), whose primary goal is to obtain a model that yields similar results to those of the original BSRNN paper.
+Our primary goal is to obtain a model that yields similar results to those of the original BSRNN paper.
+After conducting many experiments to bridge the performance gap, we eventually obtained optimized models with state-of-the-art separation quality.

-Despite our efforts, we are currently about [0.8 dB SDR bellow](#test-results) the original results, thus some work is still needed to match these.
-To bridge this performance gap, we proposed several variants, ultimately yielding *optimized* models that largely improves the results.

 This project is based on [PyTorch](https://pytorch.org/) ([Ligthning](https://lightning.ai/docs/pytorch/stable/)) and [Hydra](https://hydra.cc/), and uses the HQ version of the freely available [MUSDB18](https://sigsep.github.io/datasets/musdb.html) dataset.
 We provide pretrained models on a [Zenodo repository](https://zenodo.org/records/17516442), which you can use readily for [separating your own song](#separation--demo).

 The goal of this project is to foster reproducible research, to allow other researchers to experiment with this model (and variants), and to provide a fully fonctionning training pipeline and checkpoints for inference.
-Then feel free to use it (and [cite it](#reference) if you do), and if you spot an error, or something that differs from the description in the paper, please feel free to reach out, send a message, or open an issue. :slightly_smiling_face:
+Feel free to use it (if so, please [cite it](#reference)), and if you spot an error / something that differs from the description in the original paper / have a suggestion to improve the implementation, please feel free to reach out, send a message, or open an issue. :slightly_smiling_face:

 ## Contents